Contents of Education

 (Al-Quran)

-Islam proposed two diagonally opposites aspects of wisdom – Divine Wisdom and devil wisdom.
-The Divine Wisdom is based on right faith and fruitful knowledge and produces good results for self and humanity, materially and spiritually.
-In contrast, the devil’s wisdom is based on wrong faith and fruitless knowledge.
-It leads humanity towards only worldly or material benefits, completely ignoring others’ benefits and spiritual benefits.
-The devil wisdom guides for self benefits at others’ cost; however, the devil / worldly wisdom is short-lived and weak, ultimately fails to materialize her lopsided designs.
+Islam proposed two diagonally opposite aspects of Wisdom – Divine Wisdom and devil wisdom.
+Divine Wisdom is based on right faith and fruitful knowledge and produces good results for self and humanity, materially and spiritually.
+In contrast, the devil’s Wisdom is based on wrong faith and fruitless knowledge.
+It leads society towards only worldly or material benefits, completely ignoring others’ gifts and spiritual benefits.
+The devil’s wisdom guides for self benefits at others’ cost; however, the devil / worldly wisdom is short-lived and weak, ultimately failing to materialize her lopsided designs.